ZEN-universe/ZEN-garden/docs/files/user_guide/analyzing_models.rst

 Alternatively, you can pass an arbitrary folder with `python -m zen_garden.visualization <path to your solutions folder>` to change the solutions folder.

-This command will open a new tab in your default browser with the correct URL.
+This command will start a webserver and open a new tab in your default browser with the correct URL.
 Probably, you will have to reload the website after a few seconds.
 If the tab does not open automaically, you can open http://localhost:8000/explorer in any browser of your choice.

+The best way to quit the webserver is by pressing Ctrl + C in the terminal that is running the webserver.